 What temperature is too hot for platies?

 Any temperature above 82°F is too hot for platyfish and can lead to suffocation and stress.
 When the water conditions are satisfactory, your platies rely on the water for drawing out oxygen.
-If the water is too hot, it can not only burn your platies but also contain less oxygen.
+If the water is too hot, it can burn your platies and contain less oxygen.

-Ammonia buildup is also ocassioned by extremely high temperatures.
+Extremely high temperatures also occasion ammonia buildup.
 Your platies will start to hide or show unusual behavior.

 Here’s how to fix high temperatures and save your fish: